 “With the ‘pro-homeostatic action of the ECS’ we mean that this system of chemical signals gets temporarily activated following deviations from cellular homeostasis.
 When such deviations are non-physiological, the temporarily activated ECS attempts, in a space- and time-selective manner, to restore the previous physiological situation (homeostasis).”

-In other words, the ECS helps bring things back to the biological Goldilocks zone.
+In other words, the endocannabinoid system helps bring things back to the biological Goldilocks zone.

-As the example above illustrates, endocannabinoids travel backwards, which is why they’re known as retrograde signals.
-Most of the time, information flow between neurons is strictly in one direction, from “sender” neurons that release neurotransmitter signals to “receiver” neurons that listen to those signals.
+As the example above illustrates, endocannabinoids travel backward, which is why they’re known as retrograde signals.
+Most of the time, information flow between neurons is strictly in one direction, from sender neurons that release neurotransmitter signals to receiver neurons that listen to those signals.
 Endocannabinoids allow receiver neurons to regulate how much input they’re getting, and they do this by sending retrograde signals (endocannabinoids) back to overactive sender neurons.

 But the brain isn’t the only organ that needs to maintain homeostasis.
-Every other system of the body, from the digestive to the immune system, needs to carefully regulate how its cells are functioning.
+Every other system of the body, the digestive, immune, ECS system, etc., needs to carefully regulate how its cells are functioning.
 Proper regulation is crucial for ensuring survival.

 Inflammation is a natural protective reaction the immune system has in response to infection or physical damage.
 The purpose of inflammation is to remove pathogens (germs) or damaged tissue.
 The inflamed area is produced by fluid and immune cells moving into the area to do the dirty work and return things to their Goldilocks zone.

 In general, endocannabinoids seem to suppress or limit the immune system’s inflammatory signals.
-Professor Prakash Nagarkatti, Vice President for Research at the University of South Carolina whose laboratory studies endocannabinoid regulation of immune responses, told us how tweaking the ECS might be a good way to treat inflammatory diseases.
+Professor Prakash Nagarkatti, Vice President for Research at the University of South Carolina whose laboratory studies endocannabinoid regulation of immune responses, told us how tweaking the endocannabinoid system might be a good way to treat inflammatory diseases.

 “Most of our research demonstrates that endocannabinoids are produced upon activation of immune cells and may help regulate the immune response by acting as anti-inflammatory agents.
 Thus, interventions that manipulate the metabolism or production of endocannabinoids may serve as a novel treatment modality against a wide range of inflammatory disease.”